sjfitz/VelodromeModel/README.md

 # VelodromeModel

 VelodromeModel creates a velodrome track black-line model that consists of two straights, two circular arc bends and four transition curves between the bends and the straights.
 The transition curves follow the form of a clothoid (also known as a Euler spiral or Cornu spiral).
 A clothoid has the unique property that its curvature is a polynomial (usually linear) function of its arc length.
-This provides controlling of the centripetal acceleration during cornering and has G2 parametric continuity.
+This provides controlling of the centripetal acceleration during cornering and has G2 geometric continuity.

 The features that define the track are:
    * L_L: The lap length.
 This is generally a known, fixed value.